DuFFin: A Dual-Level Fingerprinting Framework for LLMs IP Protection: Abstract

 \section{Abstract}

-Large language models (LLMs) are considered valuable Intellectual Properties (IP) for legitimate owners due to the enormous computational cost of training.
-It is crucial to protect the IP of LLMs from malicious stealing or unauthorized deployment.
-Despite existing efforts in watermarking and fingerprinting LLMs, these methods either impact the text generation process or are limited in white-box access to the suspect model, making them impractical.
-Hence, we propose DuFFin, a novel \textbf{Du}al-Level \textbf{Fin}gerprinting \textbf{F}ramework for black-box setting ownership verification.
-DuFFin extracts the trigger pattern and the knowledge-level fingerprints to identify the source of a suspect model.
-We conduct experiments on a variety of models collected from the open-source website, including four popular base models as protected LLMs and their fine-tuning, quantization, and safety alignment versions, which are released by large companies, start-ups, and individual users.
-Results show that our method can accurately verify the copyright of the base protected LLM on their model variants, achieving the IP-ROC metric greater than 0.95.
+Large language models (LLMs) are considered valuable Intellectual Properties (IP) due to the enormous computational cost of training, making their protection against malicious stealing or unauthorized deployment crucial.
+Despite efforts in watermarking and fingerprinting, existing methods either affect text generation or rely on white-box access, limiting practicality.
+To address this, we propose DuFFin, a novel Dual-Level Fingerprinting framework for black-box ownership verification.
+DuFFin jointly extracts trigger patterns and knowledge-level fingerprints to identify the source of a suspect model.
+We conduct experiments on diverse open-source models, including four popular base LLMs and their fine-tuned, quantized, and safety-aligned variants released by large companies, start-ups, and individuals.
+Results show that DuFFin accurately verifies the copyright of protected LLMs on their variants, achieving an IP-ROC greater than 0.99.
 Our code is available at \url{https://github.com/yuliangyan0807/llm-fingerprint}.